amoradi/amoradi.github.io/_notes/professor-frisbys-mostly-adequate-guide-to-functional-programming.md

 ## chapter 06 - Declarative Programming

-Declarative, as opposed to imperative, means that we will write expressions, as opposed to step by step instructions
+Declarative, as opposed to imperative, means that we will write expressions, as opposed to step by step instructions.

 ```javascript
 // imperative